Payment Card Processing

 • In other words, if you apply a surcharge to Visa, you must also apply a surcharge to Mastercard unless you have a specific agreement with Mastercard that prevents you from surcharging them.

-• Disclosure of your surcharge policy must be displayed in two places: at the point of sale (or on the checkout page), and another prominent, frequently seen place within your business (like the main entrance).
+• Disclosure of your surcharge policy must be displayed in two places: at the point of sale (or on the checkout page), and another prominent and frequently seen place within your business (like the main entrance).

 • Visa: Koble (and thereby Visa) will be notified when you enable Surcharging in EBMS.